Aliases for GFI1 Gene

 GeneCards Summary for GFI1 Gene

 GFI1 (Growth Factor Independent 1 Transcriptional Repressor) is a Protein Coding gene.
-Diseases associated with GFI1 include Neutropenia, Severe Congenital, 2, Autosomal Dominant and Neutropenia, Nonimmune Chronic Idiopathic, Of Adults.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and Development and heterogeneity of the ILC family.
+Diseases associated with GFI1 include Neutropenia, Nonimmune Chronic Idiopathic, Of Adults and Neutropenia, Severe Congenital, 2, Autosomal Dominant.
+Among its related pathways are Development and heterogeneity of the ILC family and Validated targets of C-MYC transcriptional repression.
 Gene Ontology (GO) annotations related to this gene include transcription regulatory region DNA binding and proximal promoter DNA-binding transcription repressor activity, RNA polymerase II-specific.
 An important paralog of this gene is GFI1B.

 UniProtKB/Swiss-Prot Summary for GFI1 Gene